Vnon246/SmartSwitch/README.md

 *Debug version

-2.0 (SmartSwitch NEO) -> Coming soon
+1.5 -> 25-10-2021

-A completely renovated version of the proyect with a set of WiFi features and a completely new aspect.It will have an RGB light indicator and a buzzer to indicate different aspects of the device and a bunch of new features:
+New version of the proyect with little improvements like the integration of a new modes (switch + push mode) and a smart light detection function for automatic setting of the ldr-switch deppending of the luminous conditions of the area

-  [New platform based on ESP8266 microcontroller]

-  [RGB + Sound indicator]

-  [Wireless connection]

-  [New and renovated design]

-  [New APP + WiFi features]

-  [Other secrets...]
+  [New modes available (push-mode, switch-mode)]

+  [LDR-switch smart light detection]

+  [Setup menu]